 If you're not on Outlook for Windows, check which Outlook version you're on, and then choose one of these options to send automatic out of office replies:

-Important: Steps may be different between the new and classic Outlook for Windows.
-To determine which version of Outlook you're using, check if there's a File option in the menu (located above the ribbon).
+Important: Steps may be different between new and classic Outlook for Windows.
+To determine which version of Outlook you're using, look for File on the ribbon.
 If there's no File option, follow the steps under the New Outlook tab.
-If File appears in the menu, select the tab for Classic Outlook.
+If the File option appears, select the tab for Classic Outlook.

 On the View tab, select View settings.

 Select the Turn on automatic replies toggle.